El-Tek/SMS-SPAM-FILTERING-ESYSTEM/README.md

 # SMS-SPAM-FILTERING-ESYSTEM
 This is a machine learning project made for filtering spam text.
-It was built with streamlit, Python etc
+It was built with streamlit, Python, MySQL, CSS and also some machine learning models.